 Watch the video to hear the different ways your drum recordings will sound depending on what you do with phase and polarity.

-So what’s the tip here?
-Not sure, but know that you can get drastically different sounds out of a multi-miked instrument depending on a) where you place the mics to begin with, b) what you do with the polarity switch on your tracks and c) if you want to move regions around to get better phase consistency throughout your tracks.
+So what’s the tip here? if you want to move regions around to get better phase consistency throughout your tracks.

 Although I mix up my jargon every once in a while the practical tips still stand on their own.
 If you’re looking for more recording and mixing tips check out the Strategies Bundle here: